mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
 - **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that might indicate build reliability issues.
-It can suggest optimizations and provide predictive insights to prevent future build failures.
+- **Build Reliability:** SAGE-AI can analyze build logs to identify patterns and predict potential build failures.
+It can suggest optimizations and improvements to the build system to enhance reliability.
-- **Recommendations:** Implement automated build monitoring with SAGE-AI to receive real-time alerts and insights.
-Use AI-driven root cause analysis to quickly address build failures.
+- **Recommendations:** Implement automated build monitoring with SAGE-AI to receive real-time alerts and predictive insights.
+Use AI-driven code analysis to identify and fix issues that might cause build failures.

 ### 🐛 Bug Detection & Resolution
-**AI Helps Identify and Fix Issues:**
+**How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix
+- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep

 ---